gc-victor/project-switch/README.md

 project-switch go my-project
 ```

-We do recommend adding the following alias to your shell configuration file (e.g., `.bashrc`, `.zshrc`, etc.):
+We recommend adding the alias to your shell configuration file (e.g., `.bashrc` or `.zshrc`).
+These aliases are just suggestions; use your own alias if you prefer.
+Example:

 ```sh
 alias pswa='project-switch add'